ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: Introduction

+In this paper, we introduce ECO-CHIP, a tool to {\bf E}stimate the {\bf C}arb{\bf O}n footprint of {\bf CHIP}let-based architectures for sustainable VLSI.
+ECO-CHIP is tailored explicitly for heterogeneous systems that incorporate advanced packaging techniques.
+Our goal is to demonstrate the potential of such systems in reducing CFP compared to large monolithic dies, even after accounting for the overhead associated with packaging.

-The key contributions of our paper are as follows: \begin{enumerate} \item To the best of our knowledge, this is the first work to propose HI as a direction toward sustainable computing. \item We develop a carbon analysis tool to estimate the embodied CFP (design, manufacturing, and packaging) of HI systems, accounting for a variety of packaging architectures, scaling, yield, process equipment energy efficiency, and EDA tool productivity. \item We build a novel HI packaging CFP estimator to predict the advanced packaging overhead costs, considering whitespaces on the package substrate and inter-die communication overheads. \item We evaluate our tool and the potential HI has in reducing embodied CFP on a diverse set of industry testcases (mobile processors, GPUs, and CPUs) and find that HI systems can reduce embodied CFP by upto 70\%. \end{enumerate}
+The key contributions of our paper are as follows: \begin{enumerate} \item To the best of our knowledge, this is the {\bf first work to propose heterogenous chiplet-based systems as a direction toward sustainable VLSI.} The paper highlights how heterogenous chiplet-based architectures enable {\bf ``reuse" and ``reduced" chip design and manufacturing despite advanced packaging overheads.} \item We develop a novel architectural-level analysis tool, {\bf ECO-CHIP, to estimate the total CFP (design, manufacturing, packaging, and operation) of HI systems}, accounting for various packaging architectures, scaling, yield, process equipment energy efficiency, lifetimes, duty cycles, wafer silicon wastage, and EDA tool productivity. \item This is the {\bf first work to build a CFP estimator for a variety of HI packaging architectures,} considering whitespaces on the package substrate/interposer and inter-die communication overheads. \item We evaluate our tool and the potential HI has in reducing CFP on a diverse set of industry testcases (mobile processors, GPUs, and CPUs) and find that {\bf HI systems can reduce embodied CFP by up to 70\%} due to the ability to ``mix and match" technology nodes, yield improvements due to smaller die sizes, and availability of predesigned and bulk-manufactured chiplets. \item We demonstrate the {\bf use of our tool in performing SoC to chiplet disaggregation, considering other metrics such as area, power, and dollar cost} by integrating with other third-party chiplet models. \end{enumerate}

+We open-source ECO-CHIP for broader access and awareness within the community and is currently available at~\cite{github}.